btilmon/holoCu/README.md

 We tested on:
-  * Tegra X1 GPU on NVIDIA Jetson Nano, Ubuntu 18.04 provided from Jetson Nano Developer Kit SD Card Image.
+  * Tegra X1 Maxwell 256-core GPU on NVIDIA Jetson Nano, Ubuntu 18.04 provided from Jetson Nano Developer Kit SD Card Image.
 We overclocked both CPU and GPU using ```sudo jetson-clocks```.
   * GTX 1660, Ubuntu 18.04

 ## Headless Version